Q. What do you guys do, exactly?

 Q. Okay...
 So, who's eligible to join the American Legion and all that?

 A. To be a member of the American Legion, you must have served at least one day of active duty during a time of conflict.
-You can find the exact dates HERE (which is where I'm stealing all my information from in the first place).
+According to the American Legion “Join Us” page, the dates of eligibility are:

 These are the basics.
-I encourage you to do a bit of research on your own to make sure you're eligible - you might have to track down your DD214 (they have copies at the courthouse if you can't find yours).
+I encourage you to do a bit of research on your own to make sure you’re eligible – you might have to track down your DD214 (they have copies at the courthouse if you can’t find yours, or you can request one online).

 Q. Cool, I'm eligible to join the ALR.
 How do I join?

-A. The easiest way is just to show up at a meeting, or look for someone with the ALR colors on the back of their vest, tap 'em on the shoulder and tell 'em you wanna join.
-Feel free to e-mail anyone on our "Contacts" page, too.
-The Northwest Iowa chapter has a nominal fee for annual dues (I think it's ten bucks), and you need to fill out a piece of paper.
-That's about it, really.
+A. The easiest way is just to show up at a meeting, or look for someone with the ALR colors on the back of their vest, tap ’em on the shoulder and tell ’em you wanna join.
+Feel free to e-mail us through our “Contacts” page, too.
+The Northwest Iowa chapter has a nominal fee for annual dues (ten bucks), and you need to fill out a piece of paper.
+That’s about it, really.

 Q. You mentioned a vest...
 Does the ALR have a uniform?
 What's up with that?